 Tooth extraction may be a necessary procedure for several different reasons.
-Tooth extractions are only recommended when necessary for restoring oral health.
+We only recommend extraction when necessary for restoring oral health.

 A tooth extraction will be necessary in cases where trauma or decay has damaged the tooth beyond repair.
-If the root has died, or the tooth cannot be stabilized with restorative dentistry a tooth extraction can help to prevent secondary dental health concerns from developing.
+If the root has died or the tooth cannot be stabilized with restorative dentistry, tooth extraction can help to prevent secondary dental health concerns from developing.

 Visiting the dentist at least two times every year can help prevent the need for tooth extraction due to decay or infection.
-Routine dental health exams allow your dentist to diagnosis developing dental concerns early on allowing for conservative treatment.
+Routine dental health exams allow your dentist to diagnose developing dental concerns early on, allowing for conservative treatment.

 Wisdom Tooth Removal

-Wisdom tooth removal is a routine dental procedure that can be completed from the comfort of our Claremont, CA dental office.
-Typically patients require only a local anesthetic but sedation dentistry may be used for optimal comfort.
+Wisdom tooth removal is a routine dental procedure done in the comfort of our Claremont, CA dental office.
+Typically patients require only a local anesthetic, but sedation dentistry may be used for optimal comfort.